Skip advert

 Advertisement - Article continues below

-Find a poor surface, and it can feel like each wheel is squabbling with its opposite number about where the body should be, rather than working independently to iron out the bumps.
+Find a poor surface, and it can feel as if each wheel is squabbling with its opposite number about where the body should be, rather than working independently to iron out the bumps.
 This causes a side-to-side wobble over uneven roads.
 With the damping tightened up in Sport mode, it becomes more controlled, but makes the ride feel unsettled, so there’s a compromise either way.

 Even in this driver-focused mode, the Q6 feels heavy through corners, reminding the driver that there’s a lot of weight at play here.
 Many rivals do a better job of both controlling and disguising their mass.